INeedAUniqueUsername/Nostalgia-64-Unity/README.md

 ![](Nostalgia64UnityPreview.png)

-This project is the precursor to [Nostalgia 64 (Godot)](https://github.com/INeedAUniqueUsername/Nostalgia-64-Godot).
-I abandoned it because I ran out of ideas and I dislike Unity3D.

-Since this project is older, it has had a lot more work done on it.
+This project is an experimental space action demp with cold, hard zero-gravity motion.
+An attempted Godot remake is available at [Nostalgia 64 (Godot)](https://github.com/INeedAUniqueUsername/Nostalgia-64-Godot).

 Currently there are 8 unique ships - all of them fully implemented and functional.
 There is zero user interface implemented.

+Due to the difficulty of the gameplay, this game concept is not considered viable for further exploration.